 Open circulatory system:

-Single and double circulatory system in mammals
+The single and double circulatory systems in mammals

 Each time the blood passes through the heart, it goes through a separate pathway.
 This system is common in fish which has only two-chambered heart–one auricle and one ventricle. read more about fishery here